Beverley Taylor

 Beverley Ann P. Taylor is an American physicist and physics educator known for her physics books for children.
 She is a professor emerita at Miami University Hamilton in Hamilton, Ohio.

 Education and career

 Taylor graduated summa cum laude in 1973 from East Tennessee State University, and completed a Ph.D. in physics in 1978 at Clemson University.
 Her dissertation concerned quantum field theory.
 After working as a visiting assistant professor at Denison University, she became an assistant professor at Jackson State University in 1979, also working as a visiting scientist at the Lawrence Livermore National Laboratory.
 She moved to Miami University Hamilton in 1984, and retired as a professor emerita in 2018.
+In the midst of her teaching career, she also took up a spontaneous career of being an amateur radio operator for more than 40 years, and took part in the training of new amateur radio operators during this time.